Nicola D'Onofrio: Illness and death

 Nicola began to feel the first symptoms of illness in 1962 but did not receive a diagnosis until six months later.
-On July 30, 1963, he was operated on and diagnosed with sarcoma which had begun to metastasize.
+On 30 July 1963, he was operated on and diagnosed with sarcoma, which had begun to metastasize.
 In January 1964, an X-Ray revealed his cancer had spread to his lungs.
 D'Onofrio was sent to Lourdes and Lisieux for the grace of healing.
-A fellow Camillian when saying goodbye before his pilgrimage said, "Over the next few days all of us will pray for you" to which Nicola replied "Yes, but pray not for my healing, pray that I may do the will of God."
+A fellow Camillian, when saying goodbye before his pilgrimage, said, "Over the next few days all of us will pray for you", to which Nicola replied, "Yes, but pray not for my healing, pray that I may do the will of God."

 A request was sent to Pope Paul VI to allow him to take his perpetual vows.
-He was granted permission and took his vows on May 28, 1964.
-On June 5, he was given the Sacrament of the Sick.
-On June 12, his family and close friends surrounded him.
-He spent the entire day in prayer and died at 9:15pm.
+He was granted permission and took his vows on 28 May 1964.
+On 5 June, he was given the Sacrament of the Sick.
+On 12 June, his family and close friends surrounded him.
+He spent the entire day in prayer and died at 9:15 pm.
 He was 21 years old.

 Cause for Sainthood

-In June 2000, the cause for beatification was opened and on July 5, 2013, Pope Francis declared him venerable.
+In June 2000, the cause for beatification was opened and on 5 July 2013, Pope Francis declared him venerable.